20 Enterprising Facts About Star Trek

 11. THE KIRK/SPOCK CONNECTION CONTINUED IN REAL LIFE.

 The bond that Captain Kirk and Mr. Spock enjoyed throughout their long onscreen association was also echoed by William Shatner and Leonard Nimoy's off-camera relationship.
 It's interesting to note that while Spock seemed like the more isolated member of the crew who needed that human connection with Kirk, in real life Nimoy was an important person for his co-star.
-In an interview for The Aquarian earlier this year, Shatner admitted that he never had had a close, intimate friendship with anyone before then.
+In a 2016 interview with The Aquarian, Shatner admitted that he never had had a close, intimate friendship with anyone before then.
 "I had that with Leonard, and that was the only time I had it," he confessed.
 "I envied it for the longest time, achieved it, then the book [Leonard: My Fifty-Year Friendship with a Remarkable Man] continues on.
 It’s a very interesting aspect of life, developing a friendship.
 Not the 'Let’s go get a beer' friendship, but deep, deep down, 'Here’s my problem, I need your help.'"

 12. IN A WAY, STAR TREK WAS THE ORIGINAL BUFFY THE VAMPIRE SLAYER.